Equal Opportunity and the Law

-The recipient must not discriminate in any of the following areas:
+The Federal financial recipient providing services must not discriminate against customers in any of the following areas:

 Department of Labor and Training

-1511 Pontiac Avenue Cranston, R.I.
+1511 Pontiac Avenue, Cranston, R.I.
 02920

 The Department of Labor and Training is an Equal Opportunity Employer/Program.
 Auxiliary aids and services are available upon request to individuals with disabilities.